deuch/ai-services-with-containers/README.md

 ![Architecture](./img/architecture.png "Architecture")

+This is an example with Document Intelligence Containers.

 **Nginx** ingress controller will route the requests to the different backends [Nginx documentation](https://github.com/kubernetes/ingress-nginx)

 **Linkerd** provide transport security with MTLS between components.
 [Linkerd documentation](https://linkerd.io/)